-Sucking the air through the mouth with a hissing sound and holding it in Kumbhaka to the extent possible, the yogi should expel through both the nostrils.
+The Sitkari Pranayama is sucking the air through the mouth with a hissing sound and holding it in Kumbhaka to the extent possible.
+The yogi should expel it through both nostrils.

 It removes thirst, hunger, and sleep caused by lethargy.

-Drawing in the air through the hole formed by the tongue and holding the air to the extent possible, the yogi should expel it through both the nostrils.
+Sitali Pranayama is drawing in the air through the hole formed by the tongue and holding the air to the extent possible.
+The yogi should expel it through both nostrils.

 Kinds of Kumbhaka